cloudify-cosmo/Cloudify-UI-Widget-boilerplate/README.md

 npm install
 ```

-4. Adjust configuration files to point to your Cloudify instance (you need to have one running in order to use CWDE).
+4. Adjust configuration files to point to your Cloudify instance (you need to have one running in order to use WDE).
 ```
 in /conf/app.json change "influx.ip" if you want to use graphs from an influx server (By default on the manager machine, just make sure you open port 8086) in /conf/manager.json change "ip" to point to the manager you are using